Fil Fraser: Broadcasting and journalism

-Fil Fraser died in Edmonton on December 3, 2017 of heart failure, aged 85.
-He was survived by his wife, Gladys Odegard; his four children, three siblings and extended family.
-He was predeceased by his parents, Felix and Marguerite Blache-Fraser, and three siblings.

 Film

 In the 1970s, Fraser formed a production company to produce educational television films.
-He then went on to produce four feature films, from 1977–82, including Why Shoot the Teacher? (executive producer), Marie-Anne, The Hounds of Notre Dame (producer), and Latitude 55° (executive producer).
+He later produced four feature films from 1977–82, including Why Shoot the Teacher?, Marie-Anne, The Hounds of Notre Dame, and Latitude 55°.
 He was a founding member of the Academy of Canadian Cinema & Television.

 He organized the first Alberta Film Festival in 1974, which later became the Alberta Motion Picture Industry Association, and founded the Banff International Television Festival in 1979.

 Writing

-Fraser's published non-fiction works include Alberta's Camelot: Culture and the Arts in the Lougheed Years (2003), which looked at how programs by the government of former premier Peter Lougheed helped the provincial arts sector to flourish from the early 1970s to the mid-1980s.
+Fraser's published non-fiction works include Alberta's Camelot: Culture and the Arts in the Lougheed Years (2003), which looks at how programs by the government of former premier Peter Lougheed helped the provincial arts sector flourish from the early 1970s to the mid-1980s.

 His 2006 book, Running Uphill: The Fast, Short Life of Canadian Champion Harry Jerome, looked at the pioneering Black Canadian track star Harry Jerome.
 In 2009, he completed the book How the Blacks Created Canada, part of a series of books from publisher Dragon Hill about how different cultural groups have contributed to the development of Canada.

 Public service and academia

 Fraser served as Chief Commissioner for the Alberta Human Rights Commission from 1989 to 1992 and served on the Spicer Commission.

-A writer and educator in the field of alcoholism and addictions, he served as head of alcoholism prevention programs for both Alberta and Saskatchewan.
+A writer and educator in the field of alcoholism and addiction, he served as head of alcoholism prevention programs for both Alberta and Saskatchewan.
 He was an adjunct professor in State and Legal Studies at Athabasca University.

 Honours

-Fraser was a member of the Order of Canada and received the Alberta Achievement Award.
+Fraser was a Member of the Order of Canada and received the Alberta Achievement Award.
 In 2015, he was made a member of the Alberta Order of Excellence.